 Getting Started

 The process of shadowing is pretty straightforward.
 Listen to a native speaker and copy what they say exactly.
 However, when you try to do this, you may find it’s harder than you thought.
 They may speak too quickly for you to catch everything, or you might get lost part way through and forget what you were supposed to say.
-This is why you should start by using material you can easily understand.
+This is why you should always use material you can easily understand for shadowing.
 Easy material will allow you to focus on your speaking and pronunciation.
 When you pick a source to shadow, start by listening to it all the way through while paying attention to the rhythm and sound of the language.
 This is called silent shadowing.
 Next, listen to it again but whisper it out loud to yourself, you’re still mostly focusing on the flow and intonation here.
 Finally, you’ll record yourself repeating what the native speaker says to the best of your ability.
 Listen back to your recording and take note of where your pronunciation or intonation is off.
 If you missed several things, go back and record yourself one more time.
-Shadowing is a draining activity, so I recommend not doing it for more than 20 minutes at a time.
+Shadowing is a draining activity, so I recommend doing it for not more than 20 minutes at a time.
 As you progress, you will create your own shadowing schedule and workflow that works best for you.

 Shadowing Sources

 Before you start shadowing, it’s a good idea to review the basics of German pronunciation.
-Learn German with Anya has a great series on German pronunciation as does vhs-Lernportal.
-You can record yourself saying the alphabet and practicing simple words and phrases then focus on the sounds you have the most trouble with.
+Learn German with Anya has a great series on German pronunciation, as does vhs-Lernportal.
+You can record yourself saying the alphabet and practicing simple words and phrases, then focus on the sounds you have the most trouble with.
 If you feel confident in your German pronunciation, you can go straight to shadowing more complex German.

 Podcasts and reading material with audio are great sources for shadowing, especially as you get more advanced.
 Websites like Deutsch To Go and Deutsch Perfekt are great places to start.
 When I first start shadowing a language, I will choose audio with a transcript and pause the audio after every sentence to give myself time to repeat what was said.
 In my audio recording, the host will say a sentence, and then I will repeat the same sentence.
 This allows for easy comparison.
 It is best not to do an entire podcast in one sitting, but rather just 15 or 20 minutes of shadowing at a time.
 As you get more advanced, you can use audio with no transcript for shadowing to practice your listening skills while you practice your speaking skills.

 If I were to shadow the text below, I would start by listening to the audio all the way through.
 Then, I would record myself repeating each sentence out loud after the native speaker reads it.
-Finally, I would listen to the audio I recorded and compare it to the native speaker’s pronunciation noting any mistakes I made.
+Finally, I would listen to the audio I recorded and compare it to the native speaker’s pronunciation, noting any mistakes I made.
 If I was able to pronounce most of it correctly, I would then move on to a different text.

 That’s everything you need to know to get started shadowing.
 You should practice shadowing a few times a week until you are at an advanced level and can comfortably speak German with proper pronunciation.
 You’re now on your way to having a great accent and fluent German!